March 9, 2014: First Sunday in Lent

-Sunday, December 15, 2013, is the Second Sunday of Advent.
-Services are at 8 a.m. in the chapel and at 10 a.m. in the main church.
-The scripture readings are available here.
+The scripture readings for the services this Sunday at 8 and 10 a.m. are available on the lectionary pages.
 In addition, you can find background readings on Sunday's readings at The Rev. Michael Hiller's Blog, "Break Open the Word."

 St. Mark's Worship and Service

 We're glad you have found us.
 Wherever you are on your spiritual journey, you are welcome to be a part of our parish life.

 St. Mark's is a congregation known for its Sunday Choral liturgy and the commitment of the congregation to education, to social ministry and to each other.
 Find out more by visiting the Worship or the About Us page, or by electing to receive our e-mail announcements for as long or as short a time as you wish.

 Or, in the words of the Gospel, "Come and see!"
 (John 1:46).

 St. Mark's holds a weekly compline service in the chapel on Bancroft Way on Thursday evenings at 8 p.m.
 Compline is the ancient Christian night liturgy, which invites us to reflect on the day just past, where we may have fallen short of the glory of God and to what we want to turn, and is composed of scripture, prayer, music and silence.
 This service is approximately 30 minutes long.